minhbac333studyus/AWS-Solution-Architecture/README.md

 Step 1 – Install Java on Amazon Linux
 The OpenJDK 8 is available under default yum repositories and OpenJDK 11 is available under Amazon Linux 2 extras repositories.
 You can simply install Java 11 or Java 8 on the Amazon Linux system using the following commands.

-Run below commands to install Java 11 on Amazon Linux:\
+Run below commands to install Java 11 on Amazon Linux:

     sudo amazon-linux-extras install java-openjdk11

-Run below commands to install Java 8 on Amazon Linux:\
+Run below commands to install Java 8 on Amazon Linux:

     sudo yum install java-1.8.0-openjdk

-Step 2 – Check Active Java Version\
+Step 2 – Check Active Java Version

-After successfully installing Java on Amazon Linux using the above steps, Let’s verify the installed version using the following command.\
+After successfully installing Java on Amazon Linux using the above steps, Let’s verify the installed version using the following command.

     java -version
     openjdk version "1.8.0_222"
     OpenJDK Runtime Environment (build 1.8.0_222-8u222-b10-1ubuntu1~18.04.1-b10)
-    OpenJDK 64-Bit Server VM (build 25.222-b10, mixed mode) Step 3 – Switch Java Version
+    OpenJDK 64-Bit Server VM (build 25.222-b10, mixed mode)

+Step 3 – Switch Java Version
 Use alternatives command-line utility to switch active Java version on your Amazon Linux system.
-Run below command from the command line and select the appropriate Java version to make it default.\
+Run below command from the command line and select the appropriate Java version to make it default

     alternatives --config java